ethereum/web3.py/docs/providers.rst

 The ``AsyncWeb3`` class may be used as a context manager, utilizing the ``async with`` syntax, when connecting via ``persistent_websocket()`` using the ``WebsocketProviderV2``.
-This will automatically close the connection when the context manager exits.
+This will automatically close the connection when the context manager exits and is the recommended way to initiate a persistent connection to the websocket provider.
 A similar example, using the ``websockets`` connection as an asynchronous context manager, can be found in the `websockets connection`_ docs.

 .. code-block:: python